chris-ali/j6dof-flight-sim/README.md

 -No ground reaction model has been included yet, so landing is not possible.

--All aircraft stability derivatives are constants for now, so no stall modeling has been implemented.

--Only a simple (single) engine model is implemented for now.
+-Only a simple propeller engine model is implemented for now.
 No engine effects (fuel burn, propeller effects) are modeled yet

 -No trim method is implemented yet.

 ##Future Ideas
--Include different aircraft, defined from a text file, selectable from a GUI
+-Include different aircraft, selectable from a GUI

 -Selectable starting locations (in air or on ground)